• +91-11-40539301

 Class IV

-Activity related to recycling of waste material (best out of waste)
+Activity on waste material recycling (best out of waste).

 Class V

-Children made Maithali paintings using shapes and sticks.
+Children were encouraged to create slogans related to our Independence.
+They also made Maithali paintings using shapes and sticks.

 2019-2020